 4. CHOOSE THE RIGHT TIE

 A peak lapel tuxedo can be worn with a straight tie or bowtie, but a shawl collar jacket should only be worn with a bowtie.
 Either way, that tie should be cut from the same silk as the lapels and trims of the tuxedo.
 A bowtie should always be tied by hand; avoid cheesy perfectly-symmetrical pre-tied things.

 5. NAIL THE FORMAL SHIRT

 There are two basic types of formal shirt: hidden placket (where the buttons are covered by a layer of fabric) and studded front (where the buttons are replaced by metal shirt studs).
-Obviously the shirt should be crisp white, but look for one in a rigid textured cloth that will keep a stiff board-like shape: wrinkles of not formal.
+Obviously, the shirt should be crisp white, but look for one in a rigid textured cloth that will keep a stiff board-like shape.
 Front pleats on the bib of the shirt are optional, but french cuffs are necessary.
 I’m not a huge fan of the wing collar…I’d stick with a point collar.